Our research

 March 2023

 ‘Seeking asylum has never been easy for our Sisters.
-Through this research we’ve seen that our individual experiences of fear, intimidation and struggle are part of a wider pattern of hostility that LBT women and non-binary people seeking asylum are subjected to.
+Through this research we’ve seen that our individual experiences of fear, intimidation and struggle are part of a wider pattern of hostility that LBT women seeking asylum are subjected to.
 Here in the UK, we face the triple discrimination of racism, sexism and homophobia.
 The Home Office routinely disbelieves our stories and denies us protection.’

 Download